Mastroke Blogs

 Real-World Use Cases — Shopify Custom Payment in Action

-Enterprise brands implement Shopify custom payment differently based on market, model, and risk exposure.
-Here’s how it works in practice.
+Enterprise brands implement Shopify custom payment differently based on their market, model, and risk exposure.

-A high-volume DTC brand supports UPI, COD, wallets, EMI, and cards via shopify plus payments.
+A high-volume DTC brand supports UPI, COD, wallets, EMI, and cards at checkout.

 Using Shopify Plus checkout customization, the brand hides COD for high-value orders and displays EMI only above ₹3,000.
-Lower-fee gateways are prioritized to better manage shopify plus payment fees.
-This structured logic improves conversion while reducing fraud and return risk.
+Lower-fee gateways are prioritized to reduce processing costs.
+The result: better conversion and less fraud exposure on returns.

 One storefront serves both retail and wholesale buyers globally.

-Customer tags control visibility.
+Customer tags control payment visibility.
 Retail buyers see cards and wallets.
 B2B buyers see Net 30, invoice terms, and PO upload.
-Through Shopify Functions, Shopify custom payment logic dynamically adjusts checkout behavior without splitting stores.
+Through Shopify Functions, the logic adjusts checkout behavior dynamically — without needing two separate stores.

 Premium products require tighter payment governance.

-Bank wire appears only above defined thresholds.
+Bank wire appears only above defined order thresholds.
 High-risk gateways are suppressed by geography.
-Here, Shopify custom payment acts as a risk-control framework — balancing conversion with margin protection.
+Here, Shopify custom payment acts as a risk-control layer — balancing conversion with margin protection.

 Technical Things You Must Know Before Starting

-Implementing Shopify custom payment logic is not just a feature decision — it’s an infrastructure decision.
-Before using Shopify Plus checkout customization, you need clarity on compliance, approval, and technical requirements.
+Implementing custom payment logic is not just a feature decision — it’s an infrastructure decision.
+Before you build anything, get clear on these requirements.

-If you build custom payment apps or external authorization flows, PCI awareness is essential.
-While shopify plus payments handles core compliance, custom integrations must never expose sensitive card data.
+If you build custom payment apps or external authorization flows, PCI awareness is non-negotiable.
+Shopify Payments handles core compliance — but custom integrations must never expose sensitive card data at any point.

-Custom payment apps interacting with checkout must pass Shopify’s review.
-Approval ensures platform integrity and protects the stability of your Shopify custom payment architecture.
+Custom payment apps that interact with checkout must pass Shopify’s review.
+This protects platform integrity and your own store stability.
+Factor the approval timeline into your build schedule.

-Using third-party gateways may trigger additional platform fees beyond processing rates.
-Understanding how this affects shopify plus payment fees is critical before finalizing your setup.
+Using third-party gateways may trigger additional platform fees beyond standard processing rates.
+Understand how this affects your total cost before committing to a gateway setup.

-Checkout Extensibility is deprecated and no longer viable for advanced customization.
-All modern Shopify custom payment logic must be built using Checkout UI Extensions and Shopify Functions.
+checkout.liquid is deprecated and no longer supported on Shopify Plus.
+All modern Shopify custom payment logic must be built using Checkout Extensibility — specifically Checkout UI Extensions and Shopify Functions.
+This is Shopify’s current, actively maintained framework.

-Custom payment methods are not no-code configurations.
-You will need developer support, API knowledge, and proper testing before deploying Shopify Plus checkout customization to live checkout.
+Custom payment methods are not no-code setups.
+You need developer support, API knowledge, and a staging environment for testing before anything goes live.

 Limitations to Be Aware Of

-• You cannot directly modify the core logic of shopify plus payments.
-Shopify controls authorization flow, risk checks, and core processing behavior.
+• ⚠️ You cannot modify the core authorization flow of Shopify Payments.
+Shopify controls risk checks and core processing behavior.

-• Payment capture timing rules still apply.
-Whether you capture immediately or manually, Shopify’s settlement framework cannot be bypassed through Shopify Plus checkout customization.
+• ⚠️ Payment capture timing rules still apply.
+Shopify’s settlement framework cannot be bypassed through customization.

-• Some third-party gateways are country-restricted.
-Availability depends on merchant location, business type, and regional compliance requirements.
+• ⚠️ Some third-party gateways are country-restricted.
+Availability depends on your merchant location and business type.

-• Additional transaction charges may apply when using external providers, which impacts overall shopify plus payment fees.
+• ⚠️ Additional transaction charges may apply when using external providers — factor this into your gateway decisions.

-• Custom payment apps must follow Shopify’s technical and security standards.
-All implementations using Shopify Functions or the Payment Customization API are subject to platform review and approval.
+• ⚠️ Custom payment apps must follow Shopify’s technical and security standards.
+All implementations are subject to platform review.

 When Should You Add Custom Payment Methods?

-Not every brand needs advanced Shopify custom payment architecture from day one.
-But when complexity increases, structured payment logic becomes a competitive advantage — especially with Shopify Plus checkout customization.
+Not every brand needs advanced payment logic from day one.
+But as complexity grows, structured payment control becomes a real advantage.

-1. You operate across multiple regions and need localized gateways alongside shopify plus payments.
+• You operate across multiple regions and need localized gateways

-2. You run both B2B and DTC models within the same storefront.
+• You run B2B and DTC models from the same storefront

-3. You require payment-based segmentation (e.g., Net 30 for wholesale, cards for retail).
+• You need payment segmentation (Net 30 for wholesale, cards for retail)

-2. Your order volume is low and operational complexity is minimal.
+• Your order volume is low and operational complexity is minimal

 Step 1 — Identify Payment Gaps

-Choose between manual methods, third-party gateways, custom apps, or Shopify Functions logic.
-Match complexity to your business need.
+Choose between: manual methods, third-party gateway, custom payment app, or Shopify Functions logic.
+Match the complexity of the solution to the complexity of your actual problem.

-Check PCI standards, Shopify approval requirements, and country-specific gateway restrictions.
-Compliance ensures smooth operations and avoids setbacks.
+Check PCI standards, Shopify approval requirements, and any country-specific gateway restrictions that apply to your markets.

-Step 4 – Develop & Test in Staging
+Step 4 — Build and Test in Staging

-Build the chosen solution in a test environment.
-Validate customer tags, cart thresholds, currencies, and geo-specific logic before going live.
+Build the solution in a test environment first.
+Validate customer tags, cart thresholds, currencies, and geo-specific logic before touching your live store.

 Build your dream Shopify store today